tldr-pages/tldr/pages/common/gh-issue-create.md

 `gh issue create --label "{{bug}}"`

-- Create a new issue interactively and assign it to 2 users:
+- Create a new issue interactively and assign it to the specified users:

-`gh issue create --assignee {{user1,user2}}`
+`gh issue create --assignee {{user1,user2,...}}`

 - Create a new issue with a title, body and assigned to the current user: